Distressed Debt

 Distressed debt refers to the obligations of companies that are experiencing, or are expected to experience, significant financial stress — characterized by an inability or perceived inability to meet contractual payment obligations, a trading price that reflects meaningful default probability, or an active restructuring of liabilities outside or within a formal insolvency process.
 In the capital markets, distressed debt is simultaneously a trading asset, an analytical discipline, a legal battleground, and a source of some of the most consequential and complex financial situations that practitioners ever encounter.
 It is a market where pricing reflects not just credit risk but legal outcomes, negotiating dynamics, capital structure positioning, collateral enforcement rights, and the behavior of a specialized community of investors who have both the analytical capacity and the risk appetite to hold positions through outcomes that are fundamentally uncertain.

-Corvid Partners was founded by the professionals who led the workout of Lehman Brothers' entire global portfolio at Barclays in the immediate aftermath of the 2008 financial crisis — 180 trading books, tens of thousands of positions, illiquid markets, no established playbook, and a counterparty universe that spanned virtually every corner of the global fixed-income market.
+Corvid Partners was founded by the professionals who led the workout of Lehman Brothers' entire global fixed-income portfolio at Barclays in the immediate aftermath of the 2008 financial crisis — 180 trading books, tens of thousands of positions across fixed income, derivatives, structured products, and equities, illiquid markets, no established playbook, and a counterparty universe that spanned virtually every corner of the global fixed-income market.
+Lehman Brothers Holdings Inc. filed for Chapter 11 bankruptcy protection on September 15, 2008, declaring $613 billion in debt and $639 billion in assets — the largest bankruptcy filing in U.S. history, surpassing the previous record holder WorldCom.
+Barclays PLC announced the acquisition of Lehman's North American investment banking and capital markets business on September 16, 2008, with the revised transaction — a $1.35 billion plan including Lehman's New York headquarters at 745 Seventh Avenue and two New Jersey data centers — approved by U.S. Bankruptcy Court Judge James M. Peck on September 20, 2008.
+With that acquisition came responsibility for Lehman's entire U.S. fixed-income trading operation, including its mortgage-backed securities, structured products, government bonds, derivatives, and every other position across all trading books.
 That experience is not merely a credential.
 It is the foundation from which the firm's approach to distressed debt — and to the valuation of complex, illiquid, and hard-to-price securities more broadly — was built.
 Working through the largest bankruptcy in financial history, in real time, in markets that had ceased to function, required a level of distressed debt expertise that is genuinely rare and that has directly shaped how Corvid approaches valuation, restructuring analysis, and advisory work in distressed situations today.
-Few institutions anywhere in the world can point to a comparable body of direct, operational distressed experience at that scale.
+This entry is written from the perspective of the trading desk.

 https://www.barclays.com